TonyM1958/FoxESS-Cloud/README.md

 Loads CSV data directly using the PV Ouput API:

 ```
-set_pvoutput(d, tou, system_id)
+set_pvoutput(d, tou, api_key, system_id, today)
 ```

-+ d is the start date with the format 'YYYY-MM-DD'.
-The default is yesterday
++ d is optional and is the start date with the format 'YYYY-MM-DD'
-+ tou controls time of use.
-Set to 0 to remove time of use from the upload data
++ tou is optional and controls time of use calculation.
+Set to 0 to disable time of use in the upload data.
+The default is 1
-+ system_id is optional and allows you to select the system data is uploaded to (where you have more than 1 registered system)
++ api_key and system_id are optional and allows you to select the system data is uploaded to (where you have more than 1 registered system)
++ today = True is optional and sets the day to today instead of yesterday

+The file pvoutput.sh is a shell command file runs set_pvoutput() to upload data.
+You can add a path to the command line to run in a location containing foxess.py and private.py files with specific credentials.
+You can also check if you can run this command by opening terminal and running 'python -h' to check if the python interpreter is available.